 Practicing on a pillow will often yield good improvements for playing on low-tuned drums such as floor toms.

 Note: I would advise that you limit playing on a pillow to relatively short sessions.
 It’s easy to overwork your muscles and joints and cause issues such as tendonitis.
 Always listen to your body.
 If you feel like you’re in pain then stop and take some rest from those motions.
 If the pain won’t go away, preferably see a good drum instructor and a physical therapist (both if possible)!

 3. Air Drum

-I joined a lot of different bands when I was a teenager.
-Unfortunately, I was showing up to sessions relatively unprepared because I didn’t have anywhere to practice on my own drum set.
+Joining different bands as a teenager, you might find yourself showing up to sessions relatively unprepared because you don’t have anywhere to practice on your drum set.

-I practiced many songs by simply air drumming with my drum sticks.
+You can practice many songs by simply air drumming with your drum sticks.
 While keeping your drumsticks pretty loose, you can still get some good practice by doing this.

 Why does it work?
 It helps to train your body on the movements.
 When you get onto a kit, your muscle memory will kick in and you should have a much easier time playing those beats.

 You can air drum with or without your drumsticks.